Gays Mills Folk Festival of Music and Dance returns this weekend

-Gays Mills Folk Festival of Music and Dance will be held in Gays Mills, May 6-8.
-The last time organizers held the festival was Mother's Day Weekend of 2019.
+Gays Mills Folk Festival of Music and Dance will be held in Gays Mills on May 6-8.
+The last time organizers held the festival was Mother's Day weekend in 2019.

-The weekend kicks off with a square dance on Friday night at 7.
+The weekend kicks off with a square dance at 7 p.m.
+Friday.
 There will be live music with the Folk Fest String Band and guest callers teaching and calling the dances: squares, circles, contras, reels, as well as waltzes and polkas.
 Everyone is welcome, no partner needed and the dance is open to all ages and abilities.
 It will take place at the new Community Commerce Center on Hwy.
 131.

 Saturday afternoon activities, as well as the evening concert, will also be at this location.
 Saturday festivities begin at noon with May crown making and an open stage.
 May crowns are made with willow branches twisted into a circle then adorned with fresh flowers then worn as a crown.
 There will be an assistant to help.
 You can wear your May crown as you dance around the maypole beginning at 1 p.m.
 The open stage is open to all with 20-minute slots.
 The afternoon also has workshops conducted by the Saturday evening concert performers.